liamdkn/DataScience/README.md

 - Plesk Web Host
 - Cisco Packet Tracer

-highlight technologies more, highlioght skills, summary of technologies, and expand on for each section
++highlight technologies more, highlioght skills, summary of technologies, and expand on for each section

+---
 ### Education

 - Currently undergoing a BSc(Honours) in Software Development  - South East Technological University
 - Robotics & Intelligent Devices BSc - Maynooth University (First Year)
+---
 ### Professional Background
 In 2023, I completed an internship with NetWatch Ireland.<br>
 This internship was an invaluable learning experience where I used technologies such as;